tylermercer/personal-website/src/content/posts/software/free-lunches.md

 date: 2023-05-25 12:00:00
 ---

-Alex Russell's article
+Alex Russell’s article
 ["The Market For Lemons"](https://infrequently.org/2023/02/the-market-for-lemons/) made quite a stir when he posted it a few months back.
-If you haven't read it, I recommend it.
-There have been some very well-worded responses, like Laurie Voss's
+If you haven’t read it, I recommend it.
+There have been some very well-worded responses, like Laurie Voss’s
 ["The case for frameworks"](https://seldo.com/posts/the_case_for_frameworks);
-together they've made for an interesting conversation, which I've learned a lot from and thought about a lot.
+together they’ve made for an interesting conversation, which I’ve learned a lot from and thought about a lot.

-To summarize, Russell's article accuses React, other JS-heavy frontend frameworks, and their proponents of bogging down the web development industry with slow page load times and high rates of poor usability and performance.
+To summarize, Russell’s article accuses React, other JS-heavy frontend frameworks, and their proponents of bogging down the web development industry with slow page load times and high rates of poor usability and performance.
-Voss's article responds to that claim by highlighting the rational reasons behind the popularity of React.
+Voss’s article responds to that claim by highlighting the rational reasons behind the popularity of React.

 I like where Voss starts with his article: he compares the current web dev